 \section{Introduction}

-It is no easy task to define a so-called SICR-event, or a \textit{significant increase in credit risk} (SICR), which is essentially a binary event.
+It is no easy task to define a SICR-event, or a \textit{significant increase in credit risk} (SICR), which is essentially a binary event.
 One common approach relies on estimating a loan's default risk, also known as its \textit{probability of default} (PD) where `default' is another type of binary event.
-Let this PD be denoted by $p_D(x,t)$ given risk information $x$ observed at time $t$ for a specific loan account.
-A SICR-event can then be defined by comparing $p_D(x,t_r)$ with $p_D(x,t_0)$ between reporting time $t_r$ and account origination time $t_0$, which reflects \S5.5.9 in the global accounting standard \citet{ifrs9_2014}.
-Should the magnitude $p_D(x,t_r) - p_D(x,t_0)$ exceed some arbitrarily chosen threshold, then a SICR-event is said to have occurred.
+Let this PD be denoted by $p_1(x,t)$ given risk information $x$ observed at time $t$ for a specific loan account.
+A SICR-event can then be defined by comparing $p_1(x,t_r)$ with $p_1(x,t_t)$ between reporting time $t_r$ and initial recognition time $t_t$, which reflects \S5.5.9 in IFRS 9 from \citet{ifrs9_2014}.
+Should this change in risk estimates (or the \textit{magnitude}) exceed some arbitrarily chosen threshold, then a SICR-event is said to have occurred.
 This approach immediately highlights at least two challenges in establishing whether credit quality has deteriorated significantly.
 Selecting an appropriate threshold for the magnitude is non-trivial and highly subjective, which is exacerbated by IFRS 9 being principled instead of overly prescriptive.
-Secondly, any reliance on the point estimate $p_D(x,t)$ tacitly requires a certain degree of accuracy, lest the subsequent comparison become meaningless.
+Secondly, any reliance on the point estimate $p_1(x,t)$ tacitly requires a certain degree of accuracy, lest the subsequent comparison become meaningless.
 However, attaining sufficient accuracy can itself become challenging given the stochastic nature of default risk, especially when considering an ever-changing macroeconomic environment.